ShreyAgarwal310/coding_LincolnEast_HannaAgarwal_2021-2022/README.md

   1. Click on the Green Code Button on the top right of the repository and choose Download Zip
   2. Open file and extract
+  3. Make sure your Mac is in light mode, otherwise the window will have dark blobs blocking the display
   3. In your terminal, run `pip install -r requirements.txt`
   4. Open the mainMac.py file
   5. Lastly run the mainMac.py file